 The quality of Nick Scali Limited's directors and executives is a major factor in the overall performance of the Company.
-The Company believes it is essential to attract and retain key personnel.
+The Company believes it is essential to attract and retain high quality and committed employees.
 To this end, the company embraces the following principles in its remuneration framework.